koopa31/Svetlana_documentation/docs/source/index.rst

 First check out the :doc:`installation` section to know how to install it.

-A Youtube tutorial video is available here.
+A Youtube tutorial video is available `here <https:www.youtube.com>`_.
 You can also have a look at :doc:`usage` to know more about advanced features. **Two demo images**, similar to the ones of the tutorial video, are available in the `git repository <https://bitbucket.org/koopa31/napari_svetlana/src/main/>`_, so you can easily reproduce it, and test the features by yourself.